 As you might imagine, the region has a consignment shop for elegant equestrian apparel.
 It is located in the nearby town of Midway: Commotion!
 (859) 552-5983..

 Some shops are a little hard to categorize, but definitely worth exploring:

 Elegant, whimsical, practical, fun... it takes a lot of different words to describe what you’ll find at Artique.
-From some serious jewelry and beautiful hand-blown glass to hilarious folk art “yardbirds,” Artique carries handmade arts and crafts items made by artisans across the United States.
-Artique has three locations, at The Shops at Lexington Center in downtown Lexington, and two at Lexington Green.
+From some serious jewelry and beautiful hand-blown glass to hilarious folk art “yardbirds,” Artique, at Fayette Mall, carries handmade arts and crafts made by artisans across the United States.

 Home and Garden